 The engine compartment is still in its original and unique white paint.

-Thanks to Robert Vaageskar.
-He and I would both like to hear from anyone with further information or photos of the white inauguration CJ-3Bs. -- Derek Redmond
+Thanks to Robert Vaageskar and Keron Parker.
+I would love to hear from anyone with further information or photos of the white inauguration CJ-3Bs. -- Derek Redmond

 By the way, a white Matchbox Jeep with flags was one of my suggestions for The CJ3B Page Collection.